kellybarber/github-favourites/README.md

 # github-favourites
-An app that allows accessing, displaying, and favouriting repository data from the github api using React, Redux, and GraphQl
+An app that allows accessing, displaying, and favouriting repository data from the github api using React, Redux, and GraphQl.
+A fully working version of the app can also be found at: https://my-github-favourites.herokuapp.com/

 Download or Clone the project to your local machine and then install the dependencies.